jayzk/Course-Registration-Website-Public/README.md

   - However, there are also some links that have not been implemented yet.
 Instead a popup will appear saying that it is still under development
 - Blocking certain times by clicking on the schedule
   - This feature will only work on Thursday from 8:00am - 11:00am

+### Current limitations
+  - This project currently uses a static database as this was more focused towards frontend design and implementation
+  - Responsive design has not yet been implemented (only desktop is supported)

 ### Cases and scenarios implemented
 - If any time conflicts arise the schedule will disappear and display an alert error (Through two course times overlapping or a blocked time overlapping with courses)